tymyrddin/purple/source/docs/threat-modelling/crafting-scenarios.md

 Take one or two attack paths from the [previous exercise](bringing-it-together.md).
 Choose paths that reached critical assets and produced significant impacts.

 Write a short scenario for each.
-The scenario should include the adversary persona, the sequence of moves from entry to objective, and the operational impact when the objective is reached.
+The scenario works best when it includes the adversary persona, the sequence of moves from entry to objective, and the operational impact when the objective is reached.
 One page or one index card is the right length.
 Longer scenarios become hard to use.

 The sequence of moves is the part that takes most attention.
 A scenario that says "the attacker gains access and exfiltrates data" is not a scenario.
 A scenario that says "the attacker sends a targeted email to a finance administrator, obtains credentials for the payment system, spends three days moving laterally without triggering alerts, and extracts transaction records over a weekend" is usable for planning, detection engineering, and response preparation.